AllieKatW/Discord-TV-Guide-Bot/README.md

 ## Usage

 *   **Automatic Posts:** The bot will automatically post schedule updates to the channel specified by `DISCORD_CHANNEL_ID` according to the `schedule.js` file.
 *   **Event Name Updates:** The bot will automatically update the name of the Guild Scheduled Event linked to the voice channel specified by `TARGET_VOICE_CHANNEL_ID` whenever a new "Now Playing" show starts according to the schedule.
+If an event does not exist then it will create one.
+The bot will only edit events that it created itself, not by other users.
 *   **`!now` Command:**
     *   Type `!now` in any channel the bot can read.
     *   The bot will reply with the "Now Playing" and "Up Next" information for the schedule slot closest to the current time.
 It will ignore any `customMessage` entries in the schedule for this command.